Retire by stateFigures verified May 31, 2026

 Explore the state parks and many lakes

-Oklahoma has a large state park system and hundreds of lakes, with fishing, boating, cabins, and easy trails.
-Spots like Beavers Bend in the southeast pair forests and water for relaxed, low-key getaways.
+The state park system is large, and there are hundreds of lakes for fishing, boating, cabins, and easy trails.
+Beavers Bend in the southeast puts forest and water together for a relaxed, low-key getaway.

 TravelOK (state tourism)